 In June 2015, GASB issued Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
 This statement replaces the requirements of Statements No. 45, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions," as amended, and No. 57, "OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, for OPEB."
-Statement No. 74 establishes new accounting and financial reporting requirements for OPEB plans.
-This statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
+Statement No. 74 establishes new accounting and financial reporting requirements for OPEB plans.This statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
 For defined benefit OPEB, this statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 The provisions of this statement are effective for reporting periods beginning after June 15, 2017, which requires the County to implement this statement in FY 2017-18.

 In March 2016, GASB issued Statement No. 81, "Irrevocable Split-Interest Agreements."
-This statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement recognize assets, liabilities, and deferred inflows of resources at the inception of the agreement.
-Furthermore, this statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government controls the present service capacity of the beneficial interests.
-This statement requires that a government recognize revenue when the resources become applicable to the reporting period.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2016, which requires the County to implement this statement in FY 2017-18.
+This statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement.
+Furthermore, this statement requires that a government recognize assets, representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government recognize revenue when the resources become applicable to the reporting period.
+The requires the County to implement this statement in FY 2017-18.